 - Once the Instant Pot Ultra is in ‘Keep Warm’ mode (as seen on bottom right of the display), it will begin to count UP from 00 00.

-- Do a Quick Release of pressure (QR) as detailed above in the Quick Release section.
+- Do a Quick Release of pressure (QR) as detailed above in the How to Quick Release section.

-- Or wait till the pressure releases on its on as detailed above in the Natural Pressure Release section.
+- Or wait till the pressure releases on its on as detailed above in the How to Natural Release (NR)/ Natural Pressure Release (NPR) section.

 - Press Cancel.